The Best Bohol Tourist Spots – Our Guide to Bohol

 6. Sunbathe with the locals at Dumaluan beach

-Alona beach is the most popular beach on Panglao but we found it to be very overrated and we think that Dumaluan is a lot more beautiful and less crowded.
+Alona beach is the most popular of the Bohol tourist spots, but we found it to be very overrated, and we preferred the more beautiful and less crowded Dumaluan.
 Dumaluan is mostly frequented by locals whilst Alona is full of tourist boats and tourists getting massages, giving it a very artificial feel.
+If you’re looking for pretty beaches, be sure to put Dumaluan on your itinerary in Bohol!

 Michelle getting wet at Mag-Aso Falls